natallzl/data310/Project1.md

 mean square error: 12208860380666.217 (min/max scalar)
 mean square error: 11897106208425.105 (robust scalar)

 The mean square error was slightly smaller when calculated using the standard and robust scalars, but was still very large.
-This is very likely because the model is fairly simple and only considers number of bedrooms, number of bathrooms, and square footage, when there are many other factors that go into pricing a home.
+This is very likely because the model is quite simple and only considers number of bedrooms, number of bathrooms, and square footage, when there are many other factors that go into pricing a home.

 **Analysis of the output that assesses and ranks all homes from best to worst deal:**